All about BAMS

 Candidates are required to pass Class 12 or equivalent examination with science subjects ( Physics, Chemistry and Biology) and English core in both Class 11 and 12 from a recognised board.

-Candidates need to have qualified NEET 2019 to get admission in BAMS course.
+Candidates need to have qualified NEET 2020 by securing minimum qualifying cutoff percentile to get admission in BAMS course.

 Admission to BAMS courses will be taken on the basis of NEET UG score and the corresponding rank. therefore , candidates are required to qualify NEET conducted by National Testing Agency (NTA).
-In order to take admission to BAMS course, candidates are required to qualify NEET 2019 with minimum required percentile.
+In order to take admission to BAMS course, candidates are required to secure NEET cutoff 2020 percentile.
 Candidates can check the category-wise minimum required percentile in the table below.

 Minimum required percentile